prashantgaikwad132/Telecom-customer-churn-prediction/README.md

 <img src = 'Distribution of Customer Churning on train data.png' width = "400" height = "300"/>

-## Checking the distribution of the target variable on train data:
+## Checking the distribution of the target variable on test data:

 <img src = 'Distribution of Customer Churning on test data.png' width = "400" height = "300"/>